 Modern electronic devices can be very complicated, and can get themselves into a bit of a confused state from time to time.
 Resetting and wiping a device can clear out problems that cause it to get stuck in a loop, appear sluggish or otherwise impair performance.

-If you are selling or passing down your iPad or iPhone to a family member or friend it's absolutely vital that you delete all the sensitive data stored on it.
+And if you're selling your iPhone (or passing it down to a family member or friend) it's absolutely vital that you delete all the sensitive data stored on it.
 If not, an unscrupulous buyer could gain access to your social media profiles, your financial information and even your personal photos and videos, enabling them to browse through your private moments or steal your identity.

-If you want to erase your device completely, then there are a few steps to take.
+If you want to erase your device completely and return to factory settings, there are a few steps to take.

 Back up your iPhone

-- First of all make sure you have a backup ready.
-You can use either iCloud or iTunes to back up your iOS device.
+- You can use either iCloud or iTunes to back up your iOS device.

-- For iCloud go to Settings > iCloud > Backup and ensure that the feature is enabled.
-To see when the last backup was run look under the Back Up Now option where the date and time should be displayed.
-If you haven't done a backup before you can tap the Back Up Now button and follow the instructions.
-For more detailed advice on this process, read our tutorial showing how to back up an iPhone.
+- For iCloud, go to Settings > iCloud > Backup and ensure that the feature is enabled.
+To see when the last backup was run, look under the Back Up Now option where the date and time should be displayed.
+If you haven't done a backup before, you can tap the Back Up Now button and follow the instructions.

-- After typing in your passcode if you've set one, you'll get a warning box appear, with the option to Erase iPhone (or iPad) in red.
+- After typing in your passcode (if you've set one), you'll get a warning box, with the option to Erase iPhone (or iPad) in red.
 Tap this.

-- You'll need to enter your Apple ID password to confirm the action, then the iPad or iPhone will wipe everything off its storage and go back to the initial setup screen you saw when you first used the device.
+- You'll need to enter your Apple ID password to confirm the action.
+The device will be wiped and go back to the initial setup screen you saw when you first used the device.